PersiaML/tutorials/src/getting-started/index.md

 This runs the adult income prediction training task defined by `adult-income-prediction.train.yml`.
 This file defines system configuration (e.g. resources limit, volume mounts) and environment variables (with paths to embedding, model and data configuration files) of a PERSIA training task.

-To run a customized training task on your own dataset and models, you can edit the following configuration files:
+To run a customized training task on your own dataset and models, you can edit the following configuration files(see [customization](../customization/index.md) for more details):

 - **Embedding configuration file:** A file defining the embedding configurations (e.g. embedding dimension, and sum pooling).
 This file is named as `embedding_config.yaml` by default.
 For more details see [embedding config](../configuration/index.md#embedding-config).
 - **Embedding PS configuration file:** Configuration of embedding parameter servers, e.g. max capacity of embedding parameter servers.
 This file is named as `global_config.yaml` by default.
 For more details see [global config](../configuration/index.md#global-configuration).